 Family Infant Toddler (FIT) Program services are provided to infants and toddlers, birth to age three, who have or are at risk for developmental delays and disabilities and their families.
 FIT Program services are provided to help promote the child's development and parental capacity and are provided in accordance with the Individuals with Disabilities Education Act (IDEA) Part C and state rules for FIT Programs.
 There are five service categories: Child Find and Public Awareness; Comprehensive Multidisciplinary Evaluations; Family Service Coordination; Early Intervention; and Professional Development.
+All services provided to children and families must be provided in the family's preferred language.

-The FIT Program utilizes a network of provider agencies statewide that ensures appropriate delivery of early intervention services as described by the Individuals with Disabilities Education Act (IDEA) Part C, NMAC 7.30.8, New Mexico Register Volume XXIII, Number 12, June 29,

-2012 and FIT Program/Medicaid Early and Periodic Screening, Diagnostic and Treatment EPSDT services for Infants and Toddlers (birth to three) with or at risk of developmental delays and their families, ECECD Family Infant Toddler Program Service Definitions and Standards including any revisions that are subsequently made during the period of this provider agreement.
+The FIT Program utilizes a network of provider agencies statewide that ensures appropriate delivery of early intervention services as described by the Individuals with Disabilities Education Act (IDEA) Part C, NMAC 8.9.8 New Mexico Register Volume XXXII, Issue 14, July 20, 2021 and FIT Program/Medicaid Early and Periodic Screening, Diagnostic and Treatment EPSDT services for Infants and Toddlers (birth to three) with or at risk of developmental delays and their families, ECECD Family Infant Toddler Program Service Definitions and Standards including any revisions that are subsequently made during the period of this provider agreement.